Tanium actions overview

 In a Tanium™ deployment, a package comprises a command, a script, and any related files required to execute an action on a managed endpoint.
 For example, the package named Clean Stale Tanium Client Data includes a Windows command-line command that executes a Visual Basic Script that removes stale data from the Tanium™ Client directory and safely kills any stale sensor or action processes.

 You can deploy a package to Tanium Client host computers from the Interact Question Results grid by initiating the Deploy Action workflow.
 The Tanium Server then distributes the package files to endpoints through the linear chains of peers.
-The endpoints store all package files for an action in a folder named Action_XXXX, where XXXX is the action ID.
+The endpoints store all package files for an action in a folder named Action_<ID>, where <ID> is the action identifier.
 When the action runs, it generates status indicators that you can monitor from the Tanium Console and generates client-side logs that you can use to troubleshoot failures.

 Action groups are designed to target actions so that they are issued to only appropriate computer groups.
 For example, you can create a computer group for Windows computers and then an action group that targets that computer group.
 When you configure scheduled actions to deploy packages that use Windows commands, you can specify the action to be issued only to the action group for Windows commands.